codedownio/react-swipeable-views/README.md

 # react-swipeable-views

+## WARNING: No guaranty this will work in future react versions
+# !!! </br>
+This fork get's the job done to me and my projects.
+It probably suits you, too.
+But I am not responsible for any inconvenience it may cause to you!
+Feel free to use it.

 > A React component for swipeable views.

 | Package | Version | Download | Size (kB gzipped) |